IIYAMA12/cssttr/README.md

 # Components

 ## setup
-Before you open this website, please setup you
+Before you open this website, please setup your machine for the best experience.

 ## Website
 * Open in Safari for the best voice-over on mac.
-* Ga naar [setup](https://iiyama12.github.io/cssttr/setup) for more information.
+* Go to [setup](https://iiyama12.github.io/cssttr/setup) for more information.